 Orange juice manufacturers are doing everything they can to make their health food more appealing—including fortifying their juice with plant-derived cholesterol-busting compounds known as phytosterols.
 A review of 84 scientific studies revealed that getting 2 grams of phytosterols a day—the amount in a couple of 8-ounce glasses of sterol-fortified OJ—could help lower harmful low-density lipoprotein (LDL) levels by more than 8 percent.
 Check with your doctor first regarding whether citrus will interact with any of your medications.
 If it does, look for sterol-fortified margarine, milk, soymilk, cheese, or breads instead.

-- Q How can I lower my bad cholesterol?
+- Q How can I naturally lower my LDL cholesterol?

-- Q When should I take medication for high cholesterol?
+- Q When should I take statin drugs?

 - Q Can oats help lower cholesterol levels?